-As explained below, the Final EIR analyzed an additional alternative, the Increased Senior Housing Alternative,3 which the applicant requested the City to consider to be the proposed project.
-Like the project as originally proposed, the Increased Senior Housing Alternative would demolish the existing buildings on the site and construct 18 new buildings; however, the mix of units would change.
-While the proposed number and configuration of the 88 rowhouse and townhouse units would not change, in the Senior Housing Alternative Building 1 would have 131 senior licensed assisted living units, 27 memory care licensed assisted living residences, and Building 2 would have 48 BMR senior independent living units.
-The following aspects of the project as originally proposed would remain the same: 20,000 square feet of retail space, below and at-grade parking, and associated landscape and hardscape areas.
-Like the project as originally proposed, the proposed retail component would be located on the ground level of the two mixed-use residential buildings; Residential-Retail Building 1 would have 17,600 square feet of retail space located at the corner of Stevens Creek Boulevard and Mary Avenue; Residential-Retail Building 2 would have 2,400 square feet of retail space on the ground level fronting Stevens Creek Boulevard.
-The proposed project would include one access point off of Stevens Creek Boulevard and three access points off of Mary Avenue.
+Oaks Shopping Center) in the City of Cupertino General Plan (Community Vision 2015-2040).
+The project would demolish the existing buildings on the site and construct 18 new buildings, that would have 294 residential units and 20,000 square feet of retail space, as well as below and at-grade parking, and associated landscape and hardscape areas.
+The proposed residential component would consist of three rowhouse buildings, 13 townhouse buildings (attached homes), and two mixed-use (residential and retail) buildings including market-rate, below market rate and senior housing units.
+The housing units consist of 19 rowhouse units, 69 townhouse units, 140 senior assisted living units and 27 senior life guidance (memory care) units in Residential-Retail Building 1 (of which 9 units are below market rate), and 39 below market rate senior units in Residential-Retail Building 2.
+The proposed retail component would be located on the ground level of the two mixed-use residential buildings.
+Residential-Retail Building 1 would have 17,600 square feet of retail space located at the corner of Stevens Creek Boulevard and Mary Avenue.
+Residential-Retail Building 2 would have 2,400 square feet of retail space on the ground level fronting Stevens Creek Boulevard.
+The proposed project would include one access point off of Stevens Creek Boulevard and three additional access points off of Mary Avenue.
 The below-grade parking would be located under Retail-Residential Building 1, and would be accessed from the central access point on Mary Avenue.
 Off-site improvements include the installation of a Class IV separated bikeway and a signal control to be activated by bicyclists and pedestrians for the westbound right-turn movement from the northbound SR-85 on-ramp, as well as a bus stop on the section of Stevens Creek Boulevard west of Mary Avenue and east of the SR-85 northbound ramp.

-Senior Enhanced Alternative.
-The EIR analyzed five alternatives, including, the original project described in Chapter 3 of the Draft EIR as the proposed project ("Original Project"), the No Project Alternative, No Retail Development Alternative, and Reduced Retail Development Alternative, which are described in Chapter 5 of the Draft EIR. and the Increased Senior Housing Project, which is the proposed Project, and is described in Chapter 3 of the Response to Comments Document, which the applicant submitted for consideration by the City in February 2020 as a Senior Enhanced Alternative.
-This alternative was evaluated as a feasible alternative in the Responses to Comments volume of the Final EIR as the Increased Senior Housing Alternative.
+The EIR analyzed five alternatives, including, the original project described in Chapter 3 of the Draft EIR as the proposed project ("Original Project"), the No Project Alternative, No Retail Development Alternative, and Reduced Retail Development Alternative, which are described in Chapter 5 of the Draft EIR, and the Increased Senior Housing Project, which is the proposed Project, and is described in Chapter 3 of the Response to Comments Document.
+In February 2020, the applicant submitted for consideration by the City a Senior Enhanced Alternative, which was evaluated as a feasible alternative in the Responses to Comments volume of the Final EIR (as the Increased Senior Housing Alternative).
 On April 22, 2020, the applicant requested that Increased Senior Housing Alternative be considered the proposed Project.
+The project objectives for the proposed Project, listed below, remain the same.